Love your iPhone and iPad? We do too. That’s why we’re here to help you protect them!

 - Install the profile.

-- When you get a Warning screen about adding the certificate to the list of trusted certificates on your iPhone/iPad, click Install once again.
+- You’ll get a Warning screen about adding the certificate on your iPhone/iPad.
+Click Install once again.

-Note: If you don’t get a pop-up for the IKEv2 certificate installation, refer to the solution after this guide.
+Note: If you don’t get a pop-up for the IKEv2 certificate installation, refer to the solution below these steps.

-- To connect to a server, choose it from the list of your VPN provider’s server hostnames.
+- To connect to a server, choose one from the list of your VPN provider’s server hostnames under the Locations tab.
 For the best connection speed and performance, choose the Recommended server.
 For example, if you pick a server in Belgium, you’ll have to enter “be-bru.prod.surfshark.com.”

-- Go to Settings > General > VPN.
+- Go to Settings > General > VPN & Device Management > Click on the VPN tab.

 - Click on Add VPN Configuration…